What Is the Cost of Clay Plain Roof Tiles?

 Handcrafted tiles have a more highly textured, heritage or weathered appearance than machine-made tiles and are lower in price than fully handmade tiles.
 They are machine made until just before the tiles are fired, and then hand finished to give a rustic appearance.
 These, such as our Ashdowne handcrafted tiles or Hawkins plain tiles in Fired Sienna, have a granular texture that provide slight random irregularities.
 The process gives each tile a unique character similar to that of aged, weathered tiles.

 An increasing need for authentic handmade clay plain tiles saw reclaimed clay roof tiles becoming sought after as specifiers seek to give new properties instant character.
-To meet this need, we introduced the Canterbury handmade tiles range.
+To meet this need, we introduced Canterbury handmade clay plain tile.

-Handmade by skilled craftsmen, using traditional methods, each Canterbury tile is unique and is available in three colours to create truly individual roofs.
+Handmade by skilled craftsmen, using traditional methods, each Canterbury tile is unique to create truly individual roofs.
 Although it is our most expensive clay plain tile, many people find that it is surprisingly affordable for premium projects.

 Clay tiled roofs are affordable